dslab-epfl/svshi/README.md

 ## Installation

-To work, SVSHI needs Python 3.8 (or newer) and Java 11 (or newer).
+To work, SVSHI needs Python 3.9 (or newer) and Java 11 (or newer).
 Optionally, [sbt](https://www.scala-sbt.org) 1.5.5 (or newer) is needed to build from sources.

 To check if the installation was successful, run `svshi version` in your terminal.

 ### From archive

+#### Unix (Linux / macOS)

-To install SVSHI:
+To install SVSHI on Linux or macOS:

-1. Download the latest version `tar.gz` archive from the [Releases](https://github.com/dslab-epfl/smartinfra/releases) page
+1. Download the latest version `.zip` file from the [Releases](https://github.com/dslab-epfl/smartinfra/releases) page
-2. Unzip it, then run `make install`
+2. Unzip it, move the folder to the desired installation site, then run `./install.sh` inside it.
 3. Add `$HOME/local/bin` (where the CLI executable is stored) to the path by adding `export PATH=$HOME/local/bin:$PATH` to your `.bash_profile`, `.zsh_profile`, etc.
-4. Add the variable `SVSHI_HOME` to your environment by adding `export SVSHI_HOME=path/to/your/cloned/repo` to your `.bash_profile`, `.zsh_profile`, etc.
+4. Add the variable `SVSHI_HOME` to your environment by adding `export SVSHI_HOME=path/to/the/svshi/folder` (a path example is `~/svshi-v1.1.0`) to your `.bash_profile`, `.zsh_profile`, etc.

 To update SVSHI, you just need to do the first two steps.
+However, do not forget to move `app_library` inside the old `svshi` folder into the new one before replacing.

+#### Windows

+To install SVSHI on Windows:

+1. Download the latest version `.zip` file from the [Releases](https://github.com/dslab-epfl/smartinfra/releases) page
+2. Unzip it, move the folder to the desired installation site, then run the following scripts inside it:
+   - `create_svshi_home_env_var.bat` to create the SVSHI_HOME environment variable
+   - `install.bat` to install the program

+> IMPORTANT! use Powershell or the new Windows Terminal to run these scripts!

+To update SVSHI, you just need to do the first two steps.
+However, do not forget to move `app_library` inside the old `svshi` folder in the new one before replacing.

 ### From sources

+#### Unix (Linux / macOS)

-To build from sources:
+To build from sources on Linux or macOS:

-1. Clone the repo
+1. Clone the repository
 2. Run `./build.sh`
 3. Add `$HOME/local/bin` (where the CLI executable is stored) to the path by adding `export PATH=$HOME/local/bin:$PATH` to your `.bash_profile`, `.zsh_profile`, etc.
 4. Add the variable `SVSHI_HOME` to your environment by adding `export SVSHI_HOME=path/to/your/cloned/repo` to your `.bash_profile`, `.zsh_profile`, etc.

+#### Windows

+To build from sources on Windows:

+1. Clone the repository
+2. Run `create_svshi_home_env_var.bat`
+3. Run `build.bat`
+4. Run `install.bat`

+> IMPORTANT! use Powershell or the new Windows Terminal to run these scripts!

 ### Docker